 Whether it’s natural, organic, or biodynamic, this approach to winemaking forgoes the chemicals of mass-produced conventional wines.
 Because of the different production methods, the bubbly and cider-like character of natural wine usually tastes different than the reds, whites, and rosés you’re used to.
 But natural wine has gained followers who admire the drink’s quirky qualities.

 To many, making wine simply, without sugar, sulfites, or additives is how it should be done.
-Usual Wines are made the Old-World way, in small batches from sustainably farmed grapes with zero additives.
+Usual Wines are made the Old-World way, in small batches from sustainably farmed grapes with nothing artificial.
 Ultimately, it’s about choosing the type of wine that makes you feel good about drinking it.